The Complete Deer Mounting Guide

 Related Resources

 Your deer mount should be a source of pride, not regret.
 Invest in finding a quality taxidermist, communicate clearly about your vision, and provide proper care after you receive your work.
+If you're interested in learning the craft yourself, taxidermy schools offer hands-on deer mounting courses.
 Done well, a deer mount becomes a family piece that lasts decades.